DigiDago/moodle-block_course_modulenavigation/README.md

 ====================
  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
  2. Put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 3. In '/blocks/' move old 'course_navigation' directory to a backup folder outside of Moodle.
+ 3. In '/blocks/' move old 'course_modulenavigation' directory to a backup folder outside of Moodle.
  4. Follow installation instructions above.
  5. If automatic 'Purge all caches' appears not to work by lack of display etc. then perform a manual 'Purge all caches' under 'Home -> Site administration -> Development -> Purge all caches'.